Update Your Lighting for a Brighter Kitchen

 Updating your lighting so that you have a brighter kitchen is one of the smartest kitchen investments you can make.
 A bright, well-lit kitchen is significantly safer at every age.

 What is the best way to update the lighting in one of these light challenged kitchens?
 Track lighting is the easiest option by far.
 Before you say, “Yuk!
 That’s ugly,” you need to do some shopping.
-There are some very attractive track lighting systems on the market now that really add to the style of your kitchen.
+There are some very attractive track lighting systems on the market now that add to the style of your kitchen.

-The primary advantage of using track is the ability to convert that central light source into targeted lighting for the areas you actually work in.
+The primary advantage of using track is the ability to convert that central light source into targeted lighting for the areas you work in.
 With track, you don’t have to rewire the kitchen.